 We all need a certain amount of proteins, fats and carbohydrates to feel vibrant, energized, and to support a healthy metabolism.
 Your body is counting macronutrients whether or not you are!

 In my experience, my clients are typically struggling to meet their protein and fat needs, which means they’re proportionately eating too many carbohydrates – though they don’t realize it.
 It’s also very common to see people eating far too few calories, and again, they don’t really know it.
 These typical eating patterns lead to the common complaints (like I mentioned above) we see as nutrition professionals.
 I’ve found that tracking macros offers a way to help clients see how much protein, fat and carbohydrates they need.
 When they’re able to start eating enough of the right macros in the right balance for them, they see almost immediate positive results.

 DO YOU HAVE CONCERNS THAT, IN A FLEXIBLE DIETING APPROACH, a CLIENT MIGHT MEET THEIR macro targets THROUGH SIMPLE SUGARS AND NOT FOCUS ON COMPLEX CARBOHYDRATES?

 Nope, no concerns at all.

 Simply put, it’s very hard to hit your protein, fat and carbohydrate prescription with junk food.
-My clients have health, body composition and athletic performance goals that are clearly established so while I encourage them to work simple sugars, junk foods, “bad foods” (however they want to label it) into their macro prescription without guilt, they find out very quickly how hard or uncomfortable it is to “eat around” those types of foods with plain chicken and broccoli, for example, because they decided to chow down Krispy Kreme donuts.
+My clients have health, body composition and athletic performance goals that are clearly established.
+While I encourage them to work simple sugars, junk foods, or “bad foods” (however they want to label it) into their macro prescription without guilt, they find out very quickly how hard or uncomfortable it is to “eat around” those types of foods with plain chicken and broccoli, for example, because they decided to chow down Krispy Kreme donuts.